thearfask/crimes_dashboard/README.md

 # Crimes Analysis in Chicago for 2001 to Present

 Multiple variants of this project is made but this will be the final version with all latest things to be included.
+Used Apache Spark(PySpark) to write the core logic to process the data and save to MYSQL server.
+Apache Superset reads tables from MYSQL server and provides required reports.
+MYSQL Server - EC2 micro free tier instance that holds the data.
+Superset - EC2 micro free tier instance = Installed Superset on a free instance to display the Dashboard Apache Spark - Code execution done from Local Machine.

 # Project Details